bobdobs/claymore-ethereum-log-genereator/README.md

  \# The file name for the log with metrics about individual GPU's
  - define('FILE_LOG_TOTALS', 'totals.log');
  \# The file name for the logs containing totals
+ - define('DUAL_CURRENCY', 'DCR');
+ \# Just leave as-is if NOT dual mining.
+Enter symbol for other cryptocurrency if dual mining (for example "DCR" for Decred) define('DUAL_CURRENCY_LOWER', strtolower(DUAL_CURRENCY));
+ \# Leave as-is

+You will want to set RUN_INDEFINITELY=true in order to continuously update the log-files.
+Also you will most likely run this script from command line or as a daemon.

 ## Upcoming changes
-It currently works fine if running in dual mining mode, but does not provide data about the other currency mined.
-In the future it will.

-The script should run via daemon service in Linux, and future version will provide an example script for this.
+The script should run as daemon in Linux, and future version will provide an example script for this.

 ## Donate
 You are free to use the script in any way you desire.
 If you found it useful consider making